Communaute-Events/ce-discord-bot/README.md

 ## Features

+To register a slash command, add `// @command` to the top of the file

 The most important features are:
 - Working Path Aliases
     > No more `../../folder/file.txt` in your imports!
 You can now define path aliases in the `tsconfig.json` file so you can import your files like `@src/folder/file`.